SW-e/ADAmantiumForgers/index.md

 These two months were rich on the political scene, for U.S. national politics, as well as for U.S. international relations.

 - US President Donald Trump and Chinese President Xi Jinping agreed on a trade war truce
-- Dec 5 is National day of mourning for former US President George H. W. Bush, after his national funerals
+- Dec 5 was declared national day of mourning for former US President George H. W. Bush, after his national funerals
 - The risk of government shutdown is high, Trump said he would be "proud" to shut down the government
 - The topic of border wall is brought back to the forefront by Donald Trump
 - Nancy Pelosi is reelected Speaker of the House of Representatives